 I’ve often heard it said that if people buy the product a company or startup is selling, then the company must be creating value in the world.
-After all, why would someone buy a product if that product were not creating value?
-It would be really nice if this were a valid argument (since then more units sold = more societal benefit).
-Unfortunately, it’s not valid.
+After all, why would someone buy a product if it were not creating value?
+It would be really nice if this were a valid argument (since then more units sold means more societal benefit).
+Unfortunately, it’s not.

 To help put the above flawed argument to rest, here’s a list of 13 situations where a product that doesn’t add net value to the world may still get bought in large quantities:

 (1) a product doesn’t actually provide the benefit that it claims to, yet the marketing is persuasive (and it’s difficult to tell after whether or not you got that promised value)

 Think: numerous supplement companies today whose products don’t do what is claimed.
 People buy not because they get value but because they think they will (and they keep using it because it can be hard to tell if the benefit is occurring – for instance, whether it’s really reducing your chance of serious illness).

 (2) the product benefits most users, but it harms a small number of users so much that it nets out as negative